mgravemeyer/Jodel-iOS-Challenge/README.md

 We don't *"grade"* projects based on how much time you've spent designing and polishing UI so don't waste time on that.
 All we care about is *tidiness* of the UI: equal margins, logical view hierarchy, logical layout constraints.

-Use Auto Layout when possible.
+Use Auto Layout when possible. - USED Auto Layout

 ### Architecture

 • The project should follow the SOLID principles.

 • The current boilerplate code has some Objective-C code.
-You can rewrite it to Swift or keep it as it is.
+You can rewrite it to Swift or keep it as it is. - MIGRATED

-• Support error scenarios by simply showing an alert view (or some toast view).
+• Support error scenarios by simply showing an alert view (or some toast view). - CHECK

-• Feel free to use any third-party libraries.
+• Feel free to use any third-party libraries. - USED ProgressHUD via CocoaPods

 • The project should be very easy to unit test.
-The project should have at least one unit test.
+The project should have at least one unit test. - MVC Design Pattern

 ### Requirements